 A four stroke engine runs just on gasoline, such as the fuel you use for your lawnmower, making it much more convenient.

 Four stroke engines are more environmentally friendly, producing nearly 70% fewer emissions.
-They also vibrate less when it use.
+They also vibrate less.

 However, they are much heavier and larger than your typical brush cutter.
-Carrying for extended periods of time may be difficult.
+Carrying them for extended periods of time may be difficult.
 Four stroke engines are also more expensive.

 When you are searching for a new brush cutter, you will notice two separate shafts: straight and curved.
 There isn't a huge amount of difference between the two, but some people have a preference.

 Curved shafts tend to be more comfortable and easier to carry for extended periods of time.
-They also are lighter in weight.

 However, straight shafts are the most common choice for brush cutters.
-They may not be as comfortable over time, but they will give the user more flexibility and precision.
+They may not be so comfortable over time, but they will give the user more flexibility and precision.

 Best Gas Powered Brush Cutter

-The engine and starter come with the Start Smart technology, so your cutter will start easily and fast with little effort on your end.
+The engine and starter come with the Start Smart technology, so your cutter will start easily and fastly with little effort on your end.
 No more yanking the starting line dozens of time.One would expect a lot of vibration to come with a great cutter, but Husqvarna added a LowVib system to reduce the vibrations.